-Umbra’s US offices (ISI Abroad) assists students as they navigate the visa application process, however Italian study visa requirements are subject to change without notice and procedures may vary from consulate to consulate.
-It is the responsibility of each student to stay informed of visa requirements of their consulate and to obtain the legal documents necessary to study abroad.
+Umbra’s US offices (ISI Abroad) assist students as they navigate the visa application process, however, Italian study visa requirements are subject to change without notice and procedures may vary from consulate to consulate.
+It is the responsibility of each student to stay informed of the visa requirements of their consulate and to obtain the legal documents necessary to study abroad.
 Before you begin, check with your study abroad office and ask if they process visas.

 As soon as you are accepted, book a visa appointment.
 Make sure the appointment is set within 90 days of the start of the program.
 Note that some consulates call the visa a “Study Visa” while others call it a “National Visa”, ultimately, they provide the same travel & study privileges.

 You will need to apply for your student visa from an Italian Consulate representing the jurisdiction where a) You live at a permanent address, or b) where you attend college.
 This will not necessarily be the nearest consulate.
 Consulates are responsible for certain states, and the consulate for your state may not be the nearest consulate to your residence.
 A list of Italian Consulates and their addresses can be found using the “Consular Network” list found clicking here.
 From this site, you will be able to link to any consulate office in the US.

 Each consulate administers visas in a slightly different way.
 Review the specific requirements carefully.
 Please refer to the instructions listed on your consulate’s webpage to determine whether you must submit your application in person.

 If you have difficulties getting an appointment, you may try either a company that expedites visas or a “consulate correspondent” at an honorary consulate.
 Not every consular jurisdiction has an honorary consulate that can process study visas.
 If this applies to your jurisdiction and you are having a hard time arranging an appointment, please contact us right away.